 Best for monumental façades, dramatic scale and unforgettable exterior compositions.

-You can still take amazing Egypt travel photos without violating rules.
-The key is planning your timing, understanding light and knowing where photography is easiest.
+You can still capture excellent Egypt travel photos without breaking site rules.
+The key is to plan your timing, understand where photography is easier and use a guide when the rules are unclear.

 | Tip | How it improves your photos |